beeverycreative/B2X300-resources/README.md

 Here you'll find extra parts you can add to your printer, printing profiles and others.

 ## Repository Usage
 The `master` branch on this repository is automatically mirrored from BEEVERYCREATIVE's internal git server to GitHub.
-This means that the `master` branch acts as a *public*.
+This means that the `master` branch acts as a *public* branch. **All changes must first be published to the internal Git server and will automatically self-propagate to GitHub**.

 To develop experimental and instable features you should do so on a *feature*  branch.
 Feature branches should always be named according to the following convention: `feature/ft-yourfeaturename`.